Best Social Media Management Tools 2019: Reviews & Pricing

 Hootsuite is a social media management tool that lets businesses run social campaigns on different platforms.
 Prices range from $0-$599+/month.
 View Profile

-Sprout Social is a program that lets businesses manage multiple social media accounts in one platform.
-Prices range from $99-$249+/user/month.
+eClincher is a social media management program that lets businesses run their social campaigns.
+Prices range from $59-$219+/month.
 View Profile

 Zoho Social is a social media management tool that lets users manage multiple social accounts in one platform.
 Prices range from $0-$125+/month.
 View Profile